CleverCloud/documentation/content/doc/applications/docker/_index.md

 [FS Buckets](/doc/best-practices/cloud-storage/#what-is-fs-bucket) access, Dockerfile validation, and Docker Compose functionalities are not supported.
 {{< /callout >}}

+### How it works

+When you create a Docker application on Clever Cloud, the deployment process involves the following steps:

+1. **Install/Login:**
+   - The system checks for a Dockerfile and an entrypoint.
+    - It logs into the docker registry that you configured in the Dockerfile, if any, to find the necessary image (**note:** the name of the Docker registry may vary depending on the provider.
+It's called "container registry" in GitHub, for instance)
+2. **Build:**
+   - The application pulls the specified image and execute commands you specified in Dockerfile.
+   - **Note:** This step focuses on executing commands in your Dockerfile and doesn't require build instructions if you are using a pre-compiled image.
+3. **Run:**
+   - The application starts in a Docker container and exposes the service on port 8080 by default.
+   - If you need to expose your application on a different port, you can specify this using the environment variable `CC_DOCKER_EXPOSED_HTTP_PORT`.

  {{% content/set-env-vars %}}

 ## Configure your Docker application